-Before advising week (early November) you will receive an email from your advisor to set up an appointment specifically to plan your spring schedule.
-Make this appointment as soon as you see the email!
-(Reach out to your advisor if you do not receive an email!)

-In the meeting, your advisor will help you develop a schedule and give you your Personal Electronic Registration Code (PERC) number that you will enter to register for courses in WyoWeb.
-You can also ask for advice on course withdrawal, resources on campus, career and major choices, financial issues, and any other concerns - your advisor will help you with answers and also put you in touch with the right people and resources.
+- Your ACES advisor will be visiting your first-year seminar (UWYO 1101) class at least once before advising week to help you prepare for the appointment.
+You will need to set up a meeting to touch base with your ACES advisor in the first 4 to 6 weeks of the semester. - Before advising week (Oct.
+30 Nov.
+3) you will receive an email from your ACES advisor to set up an appointment specifically to plan your spring schedule.
+Make this appointment as soon as you see the email! - In the meeting, your advisor will help you develop a schedule and give you your Personal Electronic Registration Code (PERC) number that you will enter to register for courses in WyoWeb.
+You can also ask for advice on course withdrawal, resources on campus, career and major choices, financial issues, and any other concerns your advisor will help you with answers and also put you in touch with the right offices.